 ONSITE REQUIREMENTS: This position will require mostly onsite work in conjunction with Studio Theatre’s remote work policy.

-SCHEDULE DESCRIPTION: This position requires weekend and evening work in order to facilitate the needs of tech and productions.
+SCHEDULE DESCRIPTION: This position requires weekend and evening work in order to facilitate the needs of productions and rentals which varies week to week.
+Tech can consist of 10–12-hour days and longer than five day work weeks.

 POSITION SUMMARY